 As my little family grew, I thought about what my legacy would be if I died tomorrow.
 This was the catalyst to break free from comfort, challenged myself to completely reinvent who I was, as start living an authentic life that my family and I could truly be proud of.
 I completely immersed myself into creating and sharing my ideas and gifts.

 I know there is much positively that can come from this process.
 And if my legacy is summarized by a guy who had to take a knee, but got back up and continued to live for more than just himself, then I believe this was a legacy I could be at peace with.
 As I continue the journey of health, creativity and authenticity, I am noticing how it is giving others encouragement to do the same.
-I am optimistically exited to see what type of future waits, and what impact I can have on those around me during the formation of it.
+I am optimistically excited to see what type of future waits, and what impact I can have on those around me during the formation of it.